ThomasMertes/seed7/src/read_me.txt

   in the 'bin' directory and the 'prg' directory will contain a link to the executable.

-  Under Mac OS the X11 library is usually found in '/usr/X11R6/lib'.
-For unknown reasons the Xcode (Mac OS) linker normally does not search libraries in '/usr/X11R6/lib'.
+  Under macOS the X11 library is usually found in '/usr/X11R6/lib'.
+For unknown reasons the Xcode (macOS) linker normally does not search libraries in '/usr/X11R6/lib'.
   Therefore 'mk_osx.mak' defines the following linker flag: